 So, what exactly are chargebacks?
 And how can your business mitigate the risks of chargebacks?

-As a business providing an item for sale or a service to provide, you charge a fee for that item.
-Your customer then issues payment, you fulfill what they paid for and the transaction is complete.
+As a business providing a product or service, you charge a fee for those items.
+Your customer then issues payment, you fulfill what they paid for, and the transaction is complete.
 A chargeback occurs when that consumer opens a dispute with their bank or credit card issuer.
-They will request a repayment, versus contacting you, the business owner, directly for a refund.
+They'll request a repayment versus contacting you, the business owner, directly for a refund.

 “In most cases, they are going to side with the customer, because that is who matters to them.”

 Arjun is no stranger to investigating fraud.
-Prior to working with WePay, an online payment service provider and Fusebill partner, he spent about 5 years working for PayPal where he used risk analytics to reduce fraud.
+Prior to working with WePay—an online payment service provider and Fusebill partner—he spent about five years working for PayPal where he used risk analytics to reduce fraud.
 In this capacity, he “applied mathematical models to understand and stop fraud.”

-“Overall,” he says, “chargebacks are not good for any business, be it an online store, or a brick-and-mortar store.”
+“Overall, chargebacks are not good for any business," he says, "be it an online store, or a brick-and-mortar store.”

-While there is often little a business can do when a chargeback takes place, there are some things that you can do to reduce the number of incidences.
+While there's often little a business can do when a chargeback takes place, there are some things you can do to reduce the number of incidences.

 You can’t really reduce the risk of chargebacks if you don’t know what they are.
 There are a handful of different types of chargebacks, but four primary ones that comprise the majority of occurrences.

-Unfortunately, this practice so commonplace now, Arjun said that transactions are in the hundreds of thousands of dollars every day.
+Unfortunately, this practice is so commonplace now transactions are in the hundreds of thousands of dollars every day, said Arjun.